Dinosaur Planet (TV series): Episodes

 That night, all the baby Saltasaurus have hatched, and they rush for the safety of the forest, dodging Alvarezsaurus and Notosuchus.
 Dozens of Saltasaurus calves are slain and devoured while they make a run for their lives.
 That morning, Alpha comes face to face with a hungry Notosuchus, but just in time, an adult Saltasaurus scares it away.
 Alpha and her fellow youngsters travel along with the adult Saltasaurus herd.

 Moments later, the herd stops to browse on the treetops.
 At one point, they are interrupted by the same family of Aucasaurus.
 The male and his mate are teaching Dragonfly and his sisters how to hunt.
 They confront the adult Saltasaurus, but Dragonfly alerts his mother to one of the groups of Saltasaurus calves that split up in alarm.
 She turns her head, spots them and directs their assault on the calves, devouring five of them.
 As the adult Aucasaurs and the young females pass by, Alpha comes face to face with Dragonfly.
 Luckily, a dragonfly flies by and Dragonfly starts to chase it, and Alpha survives.

 As Alpha enters adolescence, she meets Dragonfly again, this time in the wildlands.
 While Alpha and her herd head for a forest to eat, Dragonfly and his family are right behind them.
 Dragonfly eagerly darts towards Alpha.
 She startles him with a bellowing growl, and he jumps away.
 The Aucasaurus pack trots ahead.
 As Alpha browses from a tree, another female Saltasaurus comes forward and angrily shoves her aside to eat the leaves, but stumbles on a log, and tumbles down a hill, breaking bones.
-Alerted by the injured females's screams of pain, the Aucasaurus pack heads over to her and kills the wounded animal, with one Aucasaurus piercing the Saltasaurus jugular.
+Alerted by the injured female's screams of pain, the Aucasaurus pack heads over to her and kills the wounded animal, with one Aucasaurus piercing the Saltasaurus jugular.
 As they eat, Dragonfly slams his thigh into one of his sisters, but his father scolds him for this action and his rude behavior.
 The pack continues to eat.
 A while later, Dragonfly wakes up from a good nap, gets to his feet and heads off to look for a mate to start a pack with, since he knows that as long as he stays, he'll end up being scolded by his father.